ben-jacobson/Linkboxes.io/README.md

     - Mobile friendly
     - Complete set of unit testing (do a quick audit even)
     - Complete set of functional tests (within reason)

-# TODO list
     - In your deployment script, alter Debug=False and disable the admin registrations
-    - We should come up with better terminology for List.
-It's not user friendly
-    - Test to see what injection someone can do with our input.
-E.g could they input some javascript into the page title?
-Django has autoescaping to resolve this

 # Known Bugs
     UNRESOLVED- try logging in after signing up, it can create an error. unless it has something to do with me being logged into admin page?